 Panelist, "Emerging Practice Areas: e-Discovery, Privacy, Cryptocurrency," New York City Bar, New York City, October 30, 2018

-Speaker, "Overview Of Legal Issues Facing the Fintech Industry," Duane Morris Annual Alumni CLE, Philadelphia, October 25, 2018
+Speaker, "Overview Of Legal Issues Facing the Fintech Industry," Duane Morris Annual Alumni CLE, Philadelphia, PA, October 25, 2018

 Panelist, "Raising the 'Bar' - Key Legal Issues When Using Crypto Assets," Crypto Evolved, New York City, June 27, 2018